Derek Chauvin should not have knelt on George Floyd’s neck after he stopped resisting, former sergeant testifies

 It was only at the hospital where he, Chauvin and Tou Thao — Chauvin’s partner that night who is also charged in Floyd’s death — had gone to check on Floyd’s condition that Chauvin told him he had knelt on Floyd’s neck.

 “He said he knelt on Floyd or knelt on his neck, something of that nature,” Pleoger testified.
-He told prosecutors that Chauvin did not say how long he’d pinned his knee to Floyd’s neck.
+He told prosecutors that Chauvin did not say how long he had pinned his knee to Floyd’s neck.

 Asked his “opinion” on whether that was an appropriate use of force, Pleoger told prosecutors, “When Mr. Floyd was no longer offering up any resistance to the officers, they could have ended the restraint.”